SHIFT's Funded Partners

 DINAH Mission

-Working within institutions to create change
+Working with and within institutions to create change

 These groups and organizations are taking on institutions directly in an effort to reshape them.
 They work toward social transformation by partnering with institutions, creating resources to help community members navigate opaque systems, and embedding themselves inside failing or inadequate services.